-Deciding When a Source File Has Changed: the sourcesignatures Function
+6.1.
+Deciding When an Input File Has Changed: the Decider Function

-The other side of avoiding unnecessary rebuilds is the fundamental build tool behavior of rebuilding things when a source file changes, so that the built software is up to date.
-SCons keeps track of this through a signature for each source file, and allows you to configure whether you want to use the source file contents or the modification time (timestamp) as the signature.
+Another aspect of avoiding unnecessary rebuilds is the fundamental build tool behavior of rebuilding things when an input file changes, so that the built software is up to date.
+By default, SCons keeps track of this through an MD5 signature, or checksum, of the contents of each file, although you can easily configure SCons to use the modification times (or time stamps) instead.
+You can even specify your own Python function for deciding if an input file has changed.